sal55/langs/MDescr.md

 mm hello
 ````
 This produces a 27KB binary (which includes the standard library, needed to
 support `println`).
-For a cut-down binary, use `mm -minsys hello` to leave out most of the
+For a cut-down binary, use `mm -min hello` to leave out most of the
 library (a basic `println` is still supported), then the binary is 2.5KB.

 ### Whole program compiler